Air Bubbles in Toilet: Causes and Fixes

 • Flush water from time to time in order for any debris stuck inside drains to go through.
 This will avoid clogs and air bubbles in toilet problems.

-• Furthermore, you can clean your pipes with vinegar or once every week as this helps prevent buildup too.
+• Furthermore, you can clean your pipes with vinegar once every week as this helps prevent buildup too.
 Avoid using toilet bowl cleaners in the shower.

-• Avoid flushing feminine products, wet wipes, cigarette butts and any other insoluble items down the drain since these are the main causes of clogged toilets and sewer lines.
+• Avoid flushing feminine products, wet wipes, cigarette butts, and any other insoluble items down the drain since these are the main causes of clogged toilets and sewer lines.

-• Provide cover for your vent stack such that objects can’t get in but the sewer gas gets out.
+• Provide cover for your vent stack such that objects can’t get in, but the sewer gas gets out.

 • You can also prevent toilet gurgling by cleaning your toilet bowl every week to prevent calcium and other mineral deposits which may lead to clogs.